 Explore more Bankruptcy deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Bankruptcy.
-These resources below were developed by management consulting firms and Bankruptcy subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Bankruptcy templates below that were developed by management consulting firms and Bankruptcy subject matter experts.

 The organization employed the Capital Structure Theory, specifically the Modigliani-Miller theorem, to guide its financial restructuring strategy.
 This framework suggests that, under certain market conditions, the value of a firm is unaffected by how it is financed.
 It proved invaluable in determining the optimal debt-to-equity ratio that would minimize the cost of capital while maximizing firm value.
 The team also utilized the Turnaround Management framework to systematically address operational and financial challenges, ensuring a sustainable path to profitability.